ooha20/UMBC-DATA606-Capstone/docs/Resume.md

 ## Projects

+**Image Colorization with U-Net and GAN**

+- Led the development of an image colorization project utilizing U-Net and GAN, successfully automating the process of adding color to black and white images through end-to-end deep learning techniques.
+- Implemented and optimized image colorization models, leveraging datasets such as COCO and ImageNet.
+Employed a unique approach of converting RGB to Lab color space, combining adversarial (GAN) loss and L1 loss for effective unsupervised learning.

 **Flight Delay Analysis and Prediction**

 - Engineered machine learning models to forecast flight delays by leveraging historical data and real-time weather updates.